Augmenta-tech/Augmenta-Area2Osc/README.md

 Your settings are saved when the app quits and are loaded at startup. (autosave feature).

-The dimensions will be the same as the ones sent by Augmenta.
+The dimensions of the application window will be the same as the ones sent by Augmenta.

+You can change the osc messages of a polygon in the preferences.xml file.

 ### System